-Central African Republic court rejects ex-president Bozize's candidacy
+Central African Republic court rejects ex-President Bozize's candidacy

 The court validated the candidacies of Touadera and 16 others, according to the order read by the court’s president.

 Bozize, a former general who seized power in a 2003 coup and was overthrown in a 2013 rebellion, has denied the accusations against him.
-His lawyer said the opposition coalition led by Bozize would now meet to consider its options.
+His party criticised the court’s ruling in a statement, noting that he had not been convicted of any crimes, but called for “calm and restraint” from supporters.

 CAR has experienced an acute humanitarian crisis since Bozize’s overthrow, which led to fighting between mainly Muslim and Christian militias.
 Vast swathes of the country remain under militia control.